Aquaticka/Timeless/README.md

 # Design Philosophy

+Timeless aims to expand core content, adjust the incentives towards different late-game builds, and expand build variance to facilitate novelty across runs.
+Vanilla Balatro builds converge on a few strong late-game setups, and often use the same utility cards to facilitate scaling.
+This can result in repetitive gameplay for players who like to tinker with new ideas or have played the game extensively.

 # Mod Development

 Working within an existing game can be trickier in some ways than building your own game.